Gray background with geometric shapes

 • Variables related to the type of job of the employee: responsibility of the role, type of performed function, level of responsibility

-More details on the EDGE methodology to measure if there is any unexplained gender pay gap can be found in English here and in French here.
+More details on the EDGE methodology to measure if there is any unexplained gender pay gap can be found in English here, in French here, and in Spanish here.

 The scientific and legal compliance of the EDGE methodology was validated by an external party.